All Asana features

 - Timeline—A Gantt-style view of task and project deadlines to help you better plan, see schedules, and hit deadlines.*,†

-- Attachments—Add files from your computer, Google Drive, OneDrive, Dropbox, or Box to any task or conversation.
+- Attachments—Add files from your computer, Google Drive, OneDrive, Dropbox, or Box to any task or message.

 - Likes—Acknowledge a task or comment, say thanks, give a thumbs up, or vote for a task with a like.